balbinasalas/balbinasalas/README.md

 ## Hey there 👋

-I'm Balbina, a mechanical engineer by training, control systems engineer by day, and all in on what data can do for engineering.
+I'm Balbina, a mechanical engineer by training, control systems engineer by day, and all in on what data can do at scale.

 ## Tools